Mitigating barren plateaus of variational quantum eigensolvers

-\textbf{\textit{Concluding remarks.}}--- The main contribution of this work is proposing an ansatz structure {\ansatz} to mitigate the barren plateaus in optimizing parameterized circuits for quantum dynamics simulations.
-We in particular have provided an explicit construction of {\ansatz} that has enough expressibility to generate arbitrary pure quantum states while not forming a unitary 2-design.
-We have shown that {\ansatz} can be applied to approximate the ground state of the N$_2$ molecule and the Heisenberg model, whose numerical results confirm the effectiveness of {\ansatz}.
-We further compare the scaling of variance in partial derivatives between different ansatzes and establish that {\ansatz} has a much lower rate of decay of variance, implying that {\ansatz} can considerably mitigate the barren plateaus of VQE.
-This advantage in trainability mainly comes from the elimination or sacrifice of redundant expressibility.
+\textbf{\textit{Concluding remarks.}}--- The barren plateaus phenomenon that comes with the strong expressibility of an ansatz severely limits the trainability of the VQE.
+The main contribution of this work is proposing an ansatz structure {\ansatz} to mitigate the barren plateaus in optimizing parameterized circuits for quantum dynamics simulations.
+With the idea of Schmidt decomposition, we invent the SEA by removing the redundant expressibility in universal PQCs.
+We in particular have provided an explicit construction of {\ansatz} that has enough expressibility to generate arbitrary pure quantum states.
+Moreover, SEA does not form a unitary 2-design, and by tuning the number of CNOT gates, it can efficiently mitigate barren plateaus.
+From the perspective of frame potential, we prove that SEA has high trainability without losing too much expressibility, which allows a trade-off between trainability and expressibility.
+Numerical simulations show that {\ansatz} can be applied to approximate the ground state of the N$_2$ molecule and the Heisenberg model, whose numerical results confirm the effectiveness of {\ansatz}.
+We further compare the scaling of variance in partial derivatives between different ansatzes and establish that {\ansatz} can obtain a quadratically lower rate of decay of variance, implying that {\ansatz} can considerably mitigate the barren plateaus of VQE.

 We note that {\ansatz} is also effective in principle for other tasks with the sole purpose of generating a pure state, e.g., combinatorial optimization~\cite{Farhi2014} and entanglement detection~\cite{wang2022detecting}.
 It is natural to explore how to extend our structure by considering multipartite systems and other possible designs.
 We also remark that there are other proposals for dealing with barren plateaus~\cite{Grimsley2022,Tang2021,Skolik2021,Volkoff2020}, and for using meta-learning to improve efficiency~\cite{Verdon2019b,Wilson2021,Stollenwerk2022,Chen2021a}.
 The combination between SEA and other approaches such as adaptive methods may be worth a future study.
-Moreover, there are recent works exploiting the symmetry of VQAs~\cite{Zheng2021,Meyer2022,Larocca2022}, it is also worth studying how to improve the performance of SEA through the perspective of symmetry.
+Moreover, with recent works exploiting the symmetry of VQAs~\cite{Zheng2021,Meyer2022,Larocca2022}, it is also worth studying how to improve the performance of SEA from this perspective.